-Thousands of students will miss school this year due to an issue that is solvable if we all took just a few simple, effective and fairly inexpensive steps.
+Thousands of students would miss school this year due to an issue that is solvable if we all took just a few simple, effective, and fairly inexpensive steps.
 (Not talking about masks, but those are needed, too!)
 Here are four things you should know about period poverty at school, and what you can do about it.

 What you can do: Reach out to your legislators and demand they draft or pass legislation that would make pads and tampons free and easily accessible in school bathrooms, in the same way toilet paper is.

-2. It's not hard to imagine having to use the bathroom in school to say... urinate.
+2. It’s not hard to imagine having to use the bathroom in school to, say… urinate.
 A student raises their hand, asks to be excused, may be handed a hall pass, and is back in their seat in just a few minutes.
-Now imagine you are a fifth or sixth grade student, whose periods are not quite regular, who realizes a need to use the bathroom quickly.
-They don't have a pad with them, and they, instead of heading to the bathroom, have to stand in line at the nurse's office (why the nurse's office?
-They aren't sick!) to be triaged.
+Now imagine you are a fifth or sixth-grade student whose periods are not quite regular and who realizes a need to use the bathroom quickly.
+They don’t have a pad with them, and they, instead of heading to the bathroom, have to stand in line at the nurse’s office (why the nurse’s office?
+They aren’t sick!) to be triaged.
 When they finally get what they need, they have missed most of the class period, if not all of it.
 Does that make sense?
-Of course it doesn't.
+Of course, it doesn’t.

-What you can do: Talk to your school administrators, counsels and healthcare providers about moving menstrual products to the bathroom, where they are needed.
-By making students go through a complicated routine to access basic necessities we signal to them that we don't understand their needs, and that what is happening to them is not a normal, manageable part of life.
+What you can do: Talk to your school administrators, counselors, and healthcare providers about moving menstrual products to the bathroom where they are needed.
+By making students go through a complicated routine to access basic necessities, we signal to them that we don’t understand their needs and that what is happening to them is not a normal, manageable part of life.

 What you can do: Lobby your school board to budget for products that are free in restrooms for students.
 It may surprise administrators to learn that offering free products is not nearly as costly as they imagine.
 Once students know they can rely on items being there, they treat them as they do toilet paper, with little abuse.
 Costs can be as little as $10/student/year to ensure that every single person has what they need when they need it.